Creating An Effective Project Timeline: A Step-By-Step Guide

 6. Estimate Duration for Each Task

-• Realistically estimate how long each task will take to complete, allowing some buffer time.
+• Realistically estimate how long each task will take, allowing some buffer time.

 7. Assign Resources